A cluttered bedroom is such an energy leak.

 14. Set Up A Dedicated Jewelry And Accessories Station

-Jewelry scattered across nightstands and dressers often breaks, tangles, or simply disappears.
+When jewelry is scattered across nightstands and dressers, it often breaks, tangles, or simply disappears.

-A dedicated jewelry and accessories station protects your pieces and keeps morning routines smooth.
-It also adds a little bit of luxury to the bedroom.
+But if you have a dedicated jewelry and accessories station, it can protect your pieces and keep your morning routine smooth.
+It also adds a little bit of luxury to the bedroom (which we all love).

 Use a multi tier jewelry stand for everyday necklaces and bracelets with a stackable jewelry box for sentimental or special occasion pieces you want to protect.

-Also include small dishes for rings and stud earrings.
-If you like sunglasses or hair accessories, use a separate bin or drawer organizer.
+Also include small dishes for rings and stud earrings, and if you like sunglasses or hair accessories, you should use a separate bin or drawer organizer.

 Shop This Setup